Choosing a niche is the very first step in your online journey. There's one key point to consider before you go any further, do I love this niche?

 - StreetSaw affiilate program

 - Skque affiliate program

 This is a healthy list of affiliate programs that pay out a solid commission on hoverboards.
-The item is high priced, so you won't have any trouble stacking some impressive affiliate commissions.
+The item is high priced, it appears that a blog in this niche can be monetized.